 HCT and Hb, What do they mean?

-However there is a trade off here, we have found that the HCT fluctuates and moves around alot depending on many factors which causes confusion for some.
-In hindsight when my engineers said they could put it on the display I should have said no.
+However there is a tradeoff here, we have found that the HCT fluctuates and moves around a lot depending on many factors which causes confusion for some.

-The meters primary focus and its FDA clearance for accuracy is for Ketones and Glucose, the H & H is for calculation purposes and should not be used as a diagnostic tool.
-In the next generation meter I will bury those numbers.
+The meters primary focus and its FDA clearance for accuracy are for Ketones and Glucose, the H & H is for calculation purposes and should not be used as a diagnostic tool.
+In the next generation meter, I will bury those numbers.